rachoom/KasiCraftConnect/replit.md

-# Kasi Connect - Artisan Marketplace Platform
+# Skills Connect - Artisan Marketplace Platform

 ## Overview

-Kasi Connect is a full-stack web application that connects customers with trusted local artisans across South Africa.
+Skills Connect is a full-stack web application that connects customers with trusted local artisans across South Africa.
 The platform serves as a marketplace where users can search for verified professionals in various trades like builders, plumbers, electricians, and more.
 The application features a modern React frontend with a Node.js/Express backend, utilizing PostgreSQL for data persistence.

 ## System Architecture